IOT Asset tracking in factories & warehouses

 Assets in factories and warehouses are in different sizes, shapes, and deployed for many reasons.
 Some are part of the plant and machinery, some are moveable and others are stationary.
-Trolleys, Pallets, drills, and forklifts are examples of moving objects that need to be tracked while in motion – for the ease to locate them, manage inventory count, and ensuring the right equipment at the right place to help productivity.
+Trolleys, Pallets, drills, and forklifts are examples of objects that need tracking while in motion – for the ease to locate them, manage inventory count, and ensuring the right equipment at the right place to help productivity.
 In certain regions, there is a need to look at accountability as well, due to theft and misuse of high-value equipment.
-The company-owned laptops, printers, and other devices also need to be tracked regularly for security and safety.

 Traditional bar code systems and passive RFID systems have dominated the purpose of meeting the needs of inventory tracking in industries.
-The advent of Bluetooth Low Energy sensors has brought in much convenience by enabling the seamless integration of battery-operated tags attached in factory inventors.
-These tags provide a range of up to 200 meters line of sight for asset tracking in factories and warehouses.
+The advent of Bluetooth mesh solutions has brought in much convenience by enabling the seamless integration of battery-operated tags attached on inventory pallets and assets.
+These tags provide a range of up to 20,000 square meters on a mesh network for asset location tracking & monitoring (Temperature, humidity, pressure and G-force) in factories and warehouses.
 This also helps in reducing the cost of infrastructure deployment – wired readers, gateways, etc.

 Workforce tracking solutions are a prerequisite in certain industries to track the movement and location of temporary staff and contractors.
 This is applicable in high-security manufacturing zones and requirements to meet the safety needs of construction and ship repair industries.